Mor Naaman / Lab PhD Syllabus

 I do expect you to apply for appropriate fellowships during your PhD.
 Such fellowships include for example the NSF Graduate Fellowship, or corporate fellowships like Microsoft’s.
 Usually these applications are not too much work, and as a side benefit require you to articulate your research vision and interests.
 When you get one, everyone benefits: you are more flexible in your work to pursue your research direction without the pull of funding needs; I spend more time with you and less time getting grants; and you get a recognition that goes on your CV.

-Your stipend is determined by the Graduate School at Cornell and Cornell Tech.
+Your stipend is determined by the Graduate School at Cornell.
 The PhD stipend is by no means a lot of money, but I believe people have found that it supports a comfortable life that allows you to focus on your studies, even in NYC.
 Note that there is a stipend supplement for NYC-based students who get a slightly higher stipend than Ithaca-based students (see more about location below), recognizing the different cost of living.

 Relatedly, there is an expectation that your PhD will be your full-time work.
 A part-time PhD with me is not an option, though internships are possible and even recommended (see below).